etestova-git/test-practices/increase_release_frequency.md

-# 📈 How to Increase Release Frequency: From 1 in 3 Months to 1 in 2 Weeks
+# 📈 How We Increase Release Frequency: From 1 in 3 Months to 1 in 2 Weeks

-Improving release frequency from **quarterly** to **biweekly** is a significant but achievable shift.
-It requires aligning **quality assurance**, **automation**, and **CI/CD** best practices.
-This guide outlines actionable steps, tools, and strategies based on QA and DevOps principles.

 ---

-## 🎯 Goals

-- Deliver value to users faster
-- Minimize release risk and manual effort
-- Improve product quality and team efficiency

----

 ## 🧪 1.
 QA Process Improvements

-### ✅ Shift QA Left
+### Shift-Left QA

-- Involve QA early in requirements and design discussions
+- QA participated in requirements and design discussions.
-- Pair QA with developers during planning and development
+- QA participated throughout the software development lifecycle (SDLC).
-- Review acceptance criteria before coding starts
+- Developed and reviewed acceptance criteria before coding began.

-### ✅ Use Risk-Based Testing
+### Testcases selection

-- Prioritize test cases based on impact and usage
+- We prioritized test cases based on their impact and usage, with a focus on automating high-priority cases.
-- Focus manual effort on high-risk and critical paths
+- Manual work was focused on high-risk and critical paths.

-### ✅ Establish a Clear Definition of Done
+### Definition of Done for Every New Feature

-- Automated tests written and passed
+- Automated tests for high-priority cases written and passed
-- Manual exploratory tests completed (if needed)
+- Manual exploratory tests completed
-- Regression testing done automatically
+- Regression testing done (by auto tests)
-- Code reviewed and merged to main branch
+- Code reviewed and merged to the release branch

 ---